Uniformizable foliated projective structures along singular foliations: Curves, foliations, projective structures and uniformizability

 \subsection{Foliations}

-We will use leisurely standard notions around foliation by curves, like the \emph{tangent bundle} \(T_\mathcal{F}\) of a foliation \(\mathcal{F}\), or its dual, the \emph{canonical bundle} \(K_\mathcal{F}\); we refer the reader to the first chapters of~\cite{brunella-birational} for a detailed presentation.
+We will use leisurely standard notions related to foliations by curves, like the \emph{tangent bundle} \(T_\mathcal{F}\) of a foliation \(\mathcal{F}\), or its dual, the \emph{canonical bundle} \(K_\mathcal{F}\); we refer the reader to the first chapters of \cite{brunella-birational} for a detailed presentation.

 A (singular, holomorphic) foliation by curves on a complex manifold \(M\) is given by a collection of pairs \(\{(U_i,Z_i)\}\), with \(U_i\subset M\) an open subset, \(M=\cup_i U_i\), and \(Z_i\) a holomorphic vector field on \(U_i\), with singular set of codimension at least two, such that there is a non-vanishing function \(g_{ij}\) on \(U_i\cap U_j\), for which \(Z_i=g_{ij}Z_i\).
-The \emph{singular set} of \(\mathcal{F}\) is, on~\(U_i\), given by the locus of zeros of~\(Z_i\).
+The \emph{singular set} of \(\mathcal{F}\) is, on \(U_i\), given by the locus of zeros of \(Z_i\).
 A singular point \(p\) of \(\mathcal{F}\) is \emph{non-degenerate} if \(\mathcal{F}\) is generated, on a neighborhood of \(p\), by a vector field vanishing at \(p\) having a linear part with no vanishing eigenvalues.
 In particular, non-degenerate singularities are isolated.